scott-mescudi/carbon/README.md

 - **On-Demand Expiry Check:** When retrieving a key, Carbon checks if it is expired.
 If expired, the key is deleted immediately, and `nil` is returned.

 ### Why Use Carbon?
-- **When Redis is Too Slow:** If your application requires low-latency caching and Redis introduces unnecessary overhead, Carbon offers a streamlined alternative.
 - **Simplicity and Expiry Management:** Carbon provides a straightforward in-memory cache solution with built-in support for key expiry and flexible invalidation strategies.
 - **Local Access Only:** Perfect for use cases where the cache doesn't need to be shared across multiple instances of your application.

 **When Not to Use Carbon:**
 If your cache needs to be accessible by multiple instances or services, Redis or a distributed caching solution would be a better fit.

 ---